henrikstranneheim/MIP_api/docs/setup.rst

    The `familyID` and `sampleID(s)` needs to be unique and the sampleID supplied should be equal to the {IDN} in the filename.

+However, MIP will except filenames in other formats as long as the filename contains the sampleID and the mandatory information can be collected from the fastq header.

 Dependencies
 ~~~~~~~~~~~~~~
 Make sure you have loaded/installed all dependencies and that they are in your ``$PATH``.